3.06 College Consultation: Councils, Committees, Task ForcesSee version history

 A. A council is a permanent entity with broadly representative membership established to deliberate on and provide recommendations about a broad spectrum of topics affecting the general interests of the College and its employees and students.
 The President must authorize the initial formation of a council.
 The councils that have been authorized are the Classified Staff Council, the College Senate, the Leadership Council, and the Student Government Association.
-Brief descriptions of these groups follow in Section 3.07.
+Brief descriptions of these groups follow in Policy 3.07.

 B. A committee is a continuing work group assigned to a defined and limited field of inquiry and given a general purpose.
 A committee may be established by any administrator.

 C. A task force is a work group assigned to a specific project and given a specific charge.
 A task force will be discontinued after its specific assignment is completed.
 A task force may be established by any administrator.